 What happened?

 Why did this happen?

-List three things or actions that you could have done to avoid the problem.
-It is important to connect to the character traits listed on the front.
+List three things or actions that you cou 1 ·

+2 3

-Write the consequences you think are appropriate.
+Write the consequences you think are a 1.
+This time: appropriate.

-- 1. This time: - 2.
-For a similar action in the future:

 Consequence(s) Imposed:

 Teacher's Comments/Signature:

-Parent/Guardian: it is the student's responsibility to take this form home and obtain a signature.
-The signature of the parent/guardian indicates only that you have read this form.
-The only follow-up action requested of the home is to provide further consultation with the student to help reinforce that the student takes responsibility for his/her actions relating to the incident; reinforce the appropriate action in the event of a similar situation in the future.
+signature of the parent/guardian indicate requested from the home is to provide f sponsibility to take this form home and obtain a signature.
+The es only that you have read this form.
+The follow-up action urther consultation with the student to help reinforce that the actions relating to the incident; which will reinforce the lar situation in the future.

+We need your help.
+Please provide you ur comments/suggestions/action plan:

+//

+Signature Date